FabricioRocha/input_br/planilha/README.md

   PRINT CHR$(C1);CHR$(C2):
 NEXT
 ```
-I just can´t understand why the hell such a convoluted and slow way was found just to write line numbers from 02 to 16 at the left side of the screen.
+I wonder if there would be a less convoluted way to write row numbers at the left; it probably is made like that because 30 spreadsheet rows must be shown in only 15 screen lines, so we need vertical scroll and matching row numbers, always shown in two digits, C1 and C2 here.

 In ASCII, the codes for 0 to 9 are 48 (30h) to 57 (39h), and these are the values attributed to C1 and C2 here.

 #### GOSUB 130 - 160 - Update the "status line" at screen top
 Called at line 320, this target is still part of the main screen drawing routine started at line 70 &ndash; the jump looks like a dirty trick of branching to the _middle_ of a subroutine!

-#### GOTO 170 - 320 - Command keys input
+#### GOTO 170 - 320 - Command keys input and screen scrolling
 We get here right after initialization, from line 60.
 This section puts the program in "waiting command" state, and branches processing when any of the cursor or command keys is pressed.

+The most interesting lines in this section are 170 and 190-230, which are executed if a cursor key was pressed.
+In such a case, variables are set to allow proper screen redraw by the subroutine at 70.

 This is the only "non-portable" section of the program, with VPEEK and VPOKE used from line 170 to 190 to read and write bytes from/to the MSX video memory.
 Especifically, a byte with value 219, DBh, the full block character.

-Mathemagics involved.
+The mathemagics in line 170 are still a mistery.

+Line 200 catches the "left arrow" key.
+The "active column" represented by CC is subtracted by one if it is not already the first row of the spreadsheet.

+210 catches the "right arrow" key.

+220 catches the "down arrow" character.
+If the "active row" is not the final row of the sheet, move it by adding one.
+If the new "active row" is below the last of the 15 rows on screen, also add 1 to the RS, which stores the number of the first (top) visible line.

+230 catches "up arrow".
+The number of the "active row" is decreased if it is not already 1.
+If the new "active row" is not visible at the top, decrease also RS with the number of the topmost visible row, and go redraw the screen.